ksenkowski/ksenkowski.github.io/_posts/game/2015-11-10-cos-skirmishes.markdown

 						22
 					</td>
 					<td>
-						Scarred<br/><small>The character suffered superficial wounds that left horrible scars, leaving the character with a Permanent Advantage of Feared.</small>
+						Scarred<br/><small>The character suffered superficial wounds that left horrible scars, leaving the character with a Permanent Condition of Feared.</small>
 					</td>
 				</tr>
 				<tr>